 - Essential Services – based on impact analysis, identify the unit's most essential services

-Essential Service Resources – identify the unique space, equipment, technologies, and vendors necessary to deliver the essential service
+- Essential Resources – identify the unique space, specialized equipment, and technologies necessary to deliver the essential service

 - Continuity Strategies – define essential service continuity strategies for common disruptions

 If you must work from home due to a University disruption, make sure you have access to on-campus resources from home.
 These include: